jlopezcrd/openvpn-terraform-demo/README.md

 This github project is created to demostrate how to install a openvpn server on ec2 using terraform as provisioning tool.

 AWS has a lot of services to do that, but in my case, I've choose do it with a simple ec2 instance, because is a first approach to show how simple is that.
+Also there are some problems with containers and serverless using openvpn.

+If you launch a container con NET_ADMIN capability is incompatible with FARGATE and you must to use EC2 Cluster.
+Thinking about that, is almost the same as if you manage the ec2 instances yourself.

 **NOTE:** In a business environment it should be necessary analyze in deep to build it with the best architecture.
 It depends if the company has a lot time, money, or human resources to get successfull to do it.